Chinese human rights lawyer chased out of 13 homes in 2 months as pressure rises on legal advocates

 AP journalists saw seven men hanging around the courtyard of the apartment building on Tuesday.

-To cope with blackouts, the couple have installed a solar panel to charge their phones, and stockpiled drinking water, rice and instant noodles.
+To cope with blackouts, the couple has installed a solar panel to charge their phones, and stockpiled drinking water, rice and instant noodles.

 Wang was measured in describing his ordeal, though clearly frustrated.